hoangsonww/SymptomSync-Health-App/README.md

 6. Use the **Documents** page to upload/export health records, prescriptions, etc.
 7. Chat with the **AI Chatbot** for symptom analysis and health insights.
 8. Toggle between light and dark mode for better accessibility.
 9. View and manage your **profile**.
-You can also vies other users' profiles.
+You can also view other users' profiles.
 10. Visit the **Medication Schedules** page to view/edit a complete list of your medications and their schedules.

 ## Agentic AI